Health and Social Care Lecturer

 Key Responsibilities:

-• Conduct client needs assessments and develop individualized support plans.
+• Conduct needs assessments and develop tailored support plans.

-• Facilitate client engagement in community programs and activities.
+• Facilitate client access to relevant community resources and services.

 Qualifications: